asifbacchus/ab-nginx/README.md

 ### Mounting configurations

 Any *.conf* files found in `/etc/nginx/config` will be loaded after *nginx.conf* and, thus, take precedence.
 All config files are read into the HTTP-context.
-Please note: **only files ending in .conf** will be read by the container by default!
+Please note: **only files ending in .conf** will be read by the container!

 I suggest dividing your configurations into various files organized by type (i.e. headers.conf, buffers.conf, timeouts.conf, etc.) and putting them all into one directory and bind-mounting that to the container: